Jack Karnehm

-Jack Karnehm (18 June 1917, Tufnell Park, north London – 28 July 2002, Crowthorne, Berkshire) was a British snooker commentator, who was regularly heard on BBC television from 1978 until 1994, and a former amateur world champion at the game of English billiards.
+Jack Richard Horace Karnehm (18 June 1917 – 28 July 2002) was a British snooker commentator, who was regularly heard on BBC television from 1978 until 1994, and a former amateur world champion at the game of English billiards.
 Karnehm was also a professional snooker and billiards player.

 Besides his commentary, perhaps his major contribution to snooker was his development of swivel-lens glasses, which enabled Dennis Taylor to continue playing the game at a professional level.
 These were spectacles which were set at a compensatory angle, so the player could look along the shot through the optical centre of the lens.
 The originals had been designed by Theodore Hamblin, and pioneered by Fred Davis in 1938.
 Karnehm, who had served a five-year spectacle-making apprenticeship, made many pairs in his family business, but his upside-down design was a considerable improvement, for it offered wider peripheral vision.
 Taylor went on to win the World Snooker Championship in 1985.

 Despite being best known to snooker audiences, Karnehm's passion was billiards.
 As a non-professional player, he was a ten-time London Amateur Billiards Champion, and also won the English Amateur Billiards Championship in 1969.
 That October, he took the IBSF World Billiards Championship title.